CLI Reference

 --delete-immediately[=false]: When delete-in-days=-1, must be set

---accessibility[=regular]: In case of an item in a user's personal folder [regular/personal]
+--accessibility[=regular]: For an item in a user's personal folder [regular/personal]

 delete-items